TwoFistedJustice/square-pie/readme.md

 ## Documentation

+[JSDOC generated docs](https://www.russbain.me/square-pie/jsdoc/index.html) can be found on my personal site.

 Besides the readme, there is a folder called 'docs' which has markdown files which I made, some for myself, some for others.
 You can consider those as informal docs.

-If you want more robust docs covering classes and methods available you can generate your own local docs by doing the following:
+If you want your own local copy of the jsdocs to read follow these steps:

 - In a terminal window navigate to `node_modules/@twofistedjustice/square-pie`
 - Install jsdoc as a dev-dependency